devfel/uf-silage-entries/README.md

 [X] Add Company Name in the LocalStorage.
 [X] Add the List of itens in the LocalStorage.

+[ ] Disable "Send Form" Button while no item in the list and Change Text.
 [ ] Confirmation Page to send all the trials.

 [ ] Add the send e-mail functionallity.